 What To Look For When Buying Aquarium Gravel

 Once you finally decide to add some rock or gravel decors to your tank, it is a must to consider some factors when shopping for these products and some reminders consist of the following:

-- When shopping for aquarium gravel, it is critical to think over how deep does the tank gravel need to be.
+- When shopping for aquarium gravel, it is critical to think about how deep the tank gravel needs to be.
 If you plan to buy tank gravel, keep in mind that you have to utilize 1 ½ lb. of gravel for each gallon.

-Moreover, note that this shall differ a bit with the shape of your aquarium and the size of the gravel; however, this is the best place to begin.
+Moreover, note that this shall differ a bit with the shape of your aquarium and the size of the gravel; however, this is the most suitable place to begin.
 It is suggested to have an insight into the amount you should purchase when shopping.

 - In addition to this, having approximately 2 inches of gravel underneath the aquarium is advisable if you have one that is below 50 gallons.